vmware/vic-product/docs/user_doc/vic_app_dev/container_limitations.md

 - Port mapping
 - Network links/aliases

+## Unsupported Docker Features

+This version of vSphere Integrated Containers Engine does not support these features:

+- Pulling images via image digest
+- Sharing concurrent data volume between containers
+- Mapping a local host folder to a container volume
+- Mapping a local host file to a container
+- `docker push`
+- `docker build`
+- `docker cp`

+For limitations of using vSphere Integrated Containers with volumes, see [Using Volumes with vSphere Integrated Containers Engine](using_volumes_with_vic.md).

-## Limitations
+## Limitations of vSphere Integrated Containers Engine
 vSphere Integrated Containers Engine includes these limitations:

 - Container VMs only support root user.
-- When you do not configure a `PATH` environment variable, or create a container from an image that does not supply a `PATH`, vSphere Integrated Containers Engine provides a default PATH.
+- If you do not configure a `PATH` environment variable, or if you create a container from an image that does not supply a `PATH`, vSphere Integrated Containers Engine provides a default `PATH`.
 - You can resolve the symbolic names of a container from within another container, except in the following cases:
 	- Aliases
 	- IPv6